 At that point there wasn’t much in Central Milton Keynes beyond the shiny and new “city centre” shopping building.
 MK wasn’t actually a city, and as I write this 50 years since its inception, it still isn’t, whatever the inhabitants try to tell you.
 For some reason Her Majesty The Queen has rejected several suggestions to confer city status on it.
 I’m guessing concrete cows don’t do it for her then.

-However, it did become the largest town in Britain pretty rapidly, the main (only?) attraction being the eternally long Ludwig Mies van der Rohe-inspired shopping arcade that was very much a temple to consumerism and capitalism.
+However, it did become one of the largest towns in Britain pretty rapidly, the main (only?) attraction being the eternally long Ludwig Mies van der Rohe-inspired shopping arcade that was very much a temple to consumerism and capitalism.

 If anyone identified with true blue aspirational Milton Keynes it was the even newer Prime Minister, Margaret Thatcher.
 Thatch was more than happy to officially open the centre outside the John Lewis department store just five months after being swept to power in the Conservative landslide of 1979.